ahmedfahad04/IIT-LAB/5th Semester Labs/CSE502: Web Technology/FastApi/Additional Notes.md

 ```

 In this example, the async_endpoint function uses the create_task function from the asyncio module to create a new task that executes the my_task coroutine asynchronously.
 The function returns a JSON response to the client indicating that the task has started.
 The my_task coroutine uses the await keyword to pause execution for one second using the asyncio.sleep function, then prints a message indicating that the task has completed.

+# Concurrency vs Parallelism
+Concurrency and Parallelism are both techniques used to improve the performance and responsiveness of applications, but they differ in how they execute tasks.
+Concurrency allows for overlapping execution of tasks, while parallelism allows for simultaneous execution of tasks.
+The choice between concurrency and parallelism depends on the nature of the tasks being performed and the resources available for execution.

+<i>A real life example:</i>

+Imagine you are a chef in a busy restaurant.
+You have to prepare many dishes at the same time to serve all the customers.
+You have a stove with four burners, and you can only cook one dish on each burner at a time.

+Concurrency is like having one chef and four different dishes cooking on each burner at different times.
+For example, you might start cooking pasta on one burner, then switch to cooking vegetables on another burner while the pasta is boiling.
+You keep switching between the burners to make sure all the dishes are cooking at the same time.

+Parallelism, on the other hand, is like having four chefs, each with their own stove and ingredients, cooking the same dishes at the same time.
+Each chef can cook a different dish simultaneously, and all the dishes will be ready at the same time.

+Concurrency allows the chef to handle multiple tasks simultaneously, while parallelism allows multiple chefs to handle the same tasks simultaneously.
+Both techniques can improve the efficiency and speed of cooking, just as they can improve the performance of computer programs.

+# Is Async/Await Concurrent or Parallel?

+Async/await is a **concurrent programming model** that allows for non-blocking I/O operations.
+It enables a **single thread** to handle multiple tasks simultaneously by switching between them when they are blocked, rather than waiting for them to complete.

+Async/await is not inherently parallel, as it does not involve multiple threads or processors executing tasks simultaneously.
+However, it can be used in conjunction with parallel programming models, such as multiprocessing or multithreading, to achieve both concurrency and parallelism.
+Overall, async/await is a powerful tool for improving the performance and responsiveness of applications that rely heavily on I/O operations.